Raycast7373/NoxPlayerPortable/README.md

 Note:
 The chance that i would update this is not very big.

+If httpdownloader has problems (keep httpdownloader open), try to manually download nox player and put the exe in the folders with the scripts, then close httpdownloader.
+(Seems to work by some people)

 If you have questions, contact me at: q.brala@gmail.com